Royal Horse Guards: Reform at Horse Guards

 On returning to civil duties again in 1795 The Blues were expected to maintain public order in Loughborough and Coventry; developing the doctrinal laws of absolute military necessity.
 They also patrolled the shoreline for smugglers.
 The Blues for the most part remained in the East Midlands.
 In 1788 and 1789 The Blues were required to come to London to mount up the King's Life Guard, as there were inadequate personnel in the Life Guards thanks to reorganization and reform.
 The lack of recruits threatened the Expeditionary Forces viability in Holland.
 The Blues were part of a contingent of 3,500 cavalry who departed Northampton with Sir Charles Turner.

 In June 1793 The Blues were royal reviewed at Northampton.
-Commanded by Lt-Colonel Sir Charles Turner, they disembarked at Ostend on 15 June.
-They marched to join the allied army at Valenciennes, being besieged by the Duke of Coburg.
+Commanded by Lt-Colonel Turner, they disembarked at Ostend on 15 June.
+They marched to join the allied army at Valenciennes, being besieged by Prince Josias of Saxe-Coburg-Saalfeld.
 The Blues and The Royals encountered the French at Dunkirk in a sea board march.
 Lieutenant Board was unhorsed and killed by a cannonball.
 Skirmishes continued all year, and by November they retired to winter in Ghent.
 The new Depot System worked well, and 1794 started with promise of success.
-The Blues were in Major General Mansel's brigade, as the allies laid siege to Landrecies.
+The Blues were in Major General John Mansel's brigade, as the allies laid siege to Landrecies.
 Mansel was criticized as being slow to engage the enemy, when a large French force left Cambrai on 23 April 1794.
 Mansel was still in command when the allied army took a position north of Cambrai on the Beaumont road.
-Mansel vowed to avenge the shame of 24th, he told the Duke of York, which he did charging and scattering the enemy, but was killed.
-The French line caught totally offguard were broken in the open, losing 5,000 men.
+Mansel vowed to avenge the shame of 24th, he told Prince Frederick, Duke of York, which he did charging and scattering the enemy, but was killed.
+The French line caught totally off guard were broken in the open, losing 5,000 men.
 The Blues lost 15 men, Quartermaster John Kipling, and 25 horses.
 In total allied casualties were 150.
 The regiment earned the epithet "Immortals" in this action.

 Now commanded by Ralph Dundas, the Blues and the Royals pursued the French infantry northwards from Beaumont trapping them in a quagmire near the village of Baisieux.
 A French general was fought to a standstill and run through by Private Joseph White.

 The battered French army retreated to Tournai.
-York moved into Roubaix, but the Austrian Emperor had run out on the allies, and returned to Vienna.
+York moved into Roubaix, but Francis II, Holy Roman Emperor had run out on the allies, and returned to Vienna.
 The Blues returned to the depot at Northampton.